Datahenge/temporal/docs/index.md

 ## Functions

 ### The 'TDate' class
-TDate() is a wrapper around the standard Python 'datetime.date' type.
+TDate() is a wrapper around the standard Python `datetime.date` type.
 It's really helpful when you want a type that offers more built-in functions, versus standard dates.

 You can try these examples yourself, using `bench console`

-Examples:
+**Examples**:

 ```python
 from temporal import datestr_to_date, TDate
 regular_date = datestr_to_date("2022-05-25")  # this is an ordinary Python datetime.date (Wednesday, May 25th 2022)